-

-Shu pu-erh "Nomisyan" (Chinese: 糯米香, pinyin nuòmǐ xiāng) 2016 from the Zhoushi plant (周氏, Zhōu shì) is a truly unique tea that attracts the attention of connoisseurs due to its unusual aroma and taste.
-The name "Nomishan" is translated as "aroma of sticky rice", but this pu-erh has nothing to do with rice.
-It got its name from the nomi grass, which gives the tea a unique aroma.
+Shu pu-erh "Nomisyan" (Chinese: 糯米香, pinyin nuòmǐ xiāng) 2016 from the Zhoushi plant (周氏, Zhōu shì) is a truly unique tea that attracts connoisseurs with its unusual aroma and flavor.
+The name "Nomishan" translates as "aroma of glutinous rice," but this pu-erh tea has nothing to do with rice.
+It gets its name from the nomi herb, which imparts its unique aroma.

 Production and composition

-This puer is produced in the Xishuangbanna Dai Autonomous Region, famous for its tea plantations.
-To create this unique taste, tea leaves are mixed with nomi leaves in certain proportions.
-It is this herb that gives the tea its characteristic aroma and taste.
+This pu-erh is produced in the Xishuangbanna Dai Autonomous Prefecture, renowned for its tea plantations.
+To create this unique flavor, the tea leaves are blended with nomi leaves in specific proportions.
+This herb gives the tea its distinctive aroma and flavor.

 Taste and aroma

-The aroma of this puer is difficult to describe in words.
-It is very bright, rich and memorable.
-It combines notes of wood, spices and, of course, nomi.
-After brewing, the aroma becomes even more intense and reveals new facets.
+The aroma of this pu-erh is difficult to describe in words.
+It is very bright, rich, and memorable.
+It combines notes of wood, spices, and, of course, nomi.
+After steeping, the aroma becomes even more intense and reveals new facets.

-The taste of the tea is also striking in its complexity.
-It is sweetish, with a slight bitterness and a pleasant aftertaste.
-Notes of nomi are clearly felt, which give the tea a peculiar medicinal shade.
+The tea's flavor is also striking in its complexity.
+It's sweet, with a slight bitterness and a pleasant aftertaste.
+Notes of nomi are clearly present, lending the tea a distinctive medicinal quality.

 Beneficial properties

-In addition to its excellent taste, Nomisyan puer has a number of beneficial properties:
+In addition to its excellent taste, Nomisyan pu-erh has a number of beneficial properties:

-- Tones the body: Helps to wake up and recharge with energy.
+- Tones the body: Helps you wake up and recharge with energy.

 - Improves digestion: Promotes normal functioning of the gastrointestinal tract.

-- Strengthens the immune system: Due to the high content of antioxidants.
+- Strengthens the immune system: Due to its high antioxidant content.

 - Has a warming effect: Especially useful in the cold season.